nucleome/docs/source/components.rst

 **Pan**

-Holding the control key and left-clicking and holding the mouse you can move the 3D structure inside the panel.
+Holding the control key, left-clicking and holding the mouse you can move the 3D structure.

 .. figure:: img/figures_chapter_3/ch3_3d_operation.png
     :align: center